AAFB Infrastructure EIS

 Impacts Analysis

-The following topics will be analyzed in the Environmental Impact Statement (EIS):
+The following topics were analyzed in the Environmental Impact Statement (EIS):

 Biological Resources